primitivefinance/portfolio/README.md

 Full vision of Primitive Replicating Market Maker.

+## Notes

-note: investigate use of msg.value! (used in fund)
+Investigate use of msg.value! (used in fund)

+#### Allocate

+Adding liquidity increases pool and position liquidity balances, and charges the caller the virtual balances of tokens required to back that liquidity.

+Virtual balances depend on price.

+Price should not change when adding liquidity.

+If liquidity changes, virtual balances need to be updated, which would require tokens to be paid to the contract.